Turning Sun Solar Project

 The 92 acre Project site is proposed to be located at the southeast corner of Township Rd 374 and Range Rd 281 (C&E Trail).
 The Project will utilize over 36,000 Bi-Facial solar PV modules, 59 inverters, and 5 transformers all enclosed in perimeter fencing that will be at least 2.1 m in height.

-To reduce the visual impact for residents and passersby, Lethbridge has dramatically increased the distance between road frontages and the Project boundary.
+To reduce the visual impact for residents and passersby, Springbrook has dramatically increased the distance between road frontages and the Project boundary.
 Towards the northern most end of the Project, the solar array will be set back 200 m from the edge of Township Rd 374.
 Towards the western-most end of the Project, the solar array will be set back approximately 251 m from the edge of Range Rd 281 (C&E Trail).

 To utilize the interactive Site Plan, please click here